Skip to main content

 Claude Desktop

-Edit the config file for your OS:
+Edit the config file:

 • macOS: ~/Library/Application Support/Claude/claude_desktop_config.json